unc-csxl/orientation/frontend/typescript_tutorial.md

 TypeScript's arrays also have a `.pop()` method that removes the *last* item of an array.

+To access the length of a TypeScript array, you can use the array's `length` field.
+For example, given an array `a`, the length of this array would be accessed using `a.length`.

 ### Conditionals

 Java and TypeScript have similar syntax for creating *conditional statements* and *if-statements*.